jaythad13/Mathematikezettelkasten/Superdiscrete --- math-55a/notes/Proof by induction.md

 ### Basic combinatorics by induction

-We can use the [[Peano axioms|axiom of induction]] to prove various combinatorial theorems.
+We can use the [[Mathematical Analysis I --- math-131/notes/Before the real numbers#_definition _ the Peano axioms|axiom of induction]] to prove various combinatorial theorems.

 ##### _example:_ the sum of the first $n$ natural numbers

 We can prove that $1 + 2 + \ldots + n = \frac{n(n + 1)}{2}$ using the Gauss trick, but it's messy.
 Induction is more work but less messy.

 We know that
 $$
 \sum_{k = 1}^1 k = 1 = \frac{1 (1 + 1)}{2} = 1.